The One Who Remembered

 A small smile came to her face.
 "I know.
 I remember you too.
 You're Evina Gearloose."

 Evina couldn't believe this.
-He was stunned trying to figure this out while she began to read.
+He was stunned and tried to figure this out while she read.

-A look of disappointment came to her face.
+Then she stopped.
+A look of disappointment came over her face.
 "Wow, this is strange."

-Evina bent over the book and saw what she was pointing to.
-There was plenty of information on the cogs here but a lot of it was false.
+Evina bent over the book and saw what she was pointing at.
+There was plenty of information on the cogs here, but most of it was false.
 "I can't believe it."

 "Yeah... sorry about that."
 He was feeling embarrassed.
 "But what kind of idiot wrote this?"

 "I know, right?
-If only there was some way we could fix it."
+If only there were some way we could fix it."

 "Are you allowed to do that?" she wondered.

 "I don't know," he said, "but I feel like I don't care."
 It was weird how he admitted his feelings so easily.
-Usually they were well hidden.
+Usually, he buried them deep inside.
 "I think this needs a lot more work.
 I'll probably return to add more."

-After she left Evina remained at the table and rubbed his head.
-The way Toontown's history had disappeared, was being blotted out with false information, was immensely frustrating to him.
-Yet somehow it was a relief to know of someone who understood this.
+After she left, Evina remained at the table and rubbed his head.
+The way Toontown's history had disappeared, the way it was being blotted out with false information, was immensely frustrating to him.
+Yet, somehow, it was a relief to know of someone who understood this.
 It was proof he wasn't actually going crazy.
-In fact he didn't believe this had happened to him before.
-He felt like she understood more than history, more like she understood him as a person.
+In fact, he didn't believe this had happened to him before.
+He felt like she understood more than history.
+It was like she understood him as a person.
 She didn't suddenly reject his existence, even after seeing his gray eyes.
-And there was no doubt she would have heard all the lies the media had said about him and his friends.
-He couldn't explain it, but it was powerful and it was rare.
+And there was no doubt she had heard all the lies the media said about him and his friends.
+He couldn't explain it, but it was powerful, and it was rare.
 And at a time when he felt so alone, he knew he needed a friend more than ever before.
-And so without knowing what he was doing, he stood up and briskly walked to the exit.
+And so, without knowing what he was doing, he stood up and briskly walked to the exit.

-For a few minutes all they did was walk.
-Eventually she glanced behind and saw him.
-A look of confusion came to her face and she stopped walking.
+For a few minutes, all they did was walk.
+Eventually, she glanced over her shoulder and saw him.
+A look of confusion came over her face, and she stopped walking.
 "Why are you following me?"

 Evina was speechless.
-He didn't think to prepare for this and so he sheepishly shrugged.
-"I really wish I knew..."
+He didn't think to prepare for this, so he shrugged.
+"I really wish I knew."